 Where to Buy Red Wigglers

 You can order from a number of online resellers, us included!

 But if you’re ordering from PetSmart, PetCo, Walmart, or another large company that is not directly related to the vermicomposting world, be careful!

 These worms will be A) expensive and in small quantities and B) quite possibly not eisenia fetida or composting worms at all.

 To save on shipping cost, you may want to see if there are any nearby “Mom and Pop” stores through a Google search.

-If you don't find what you're looking for, then I invite you to use my trusted supplier for red wigglers!
+If you don’t find what you’re looking for, then I invite you to check out worms through the Urban Worm Company!

 How Many Red Wigglers Should You Buy?